This post may contain affiliate links. Read my full disclosure policy.

 2. Make the BROTH: Over medium-high heat, saute the onion in 1 tablespoon oil until tender about 3 minutes.
 Turn heat to medium, add the smashed garlic cloves and continue cooking the onions until they are deeply golden brown.
 Add the veggie stock, water, dried shiitakes, a sheet of kombu (rinsed) and mirin.
 Bring to a Simmer.

-4. While the broth is simmering, cook the ramen noodles in a pot of boiling water, according to directions.
+4. While the broth is simmering, cook the ramen noodles in a pot of boiling water, according to package directions.
 Drain.
-Toss with sesame oil to keep separated.
+Toss with a little sesame oil to keep separated.

-5. Prep other veggies and other toppings.
+5. Prep other veggies and other toppings like our crispy tofu.
 Feel free to steam bok choy or fresh spinach, or saute them until just tender.
 If using mushrooms, saute in a little oil until tender (or smoke! see post) seasoning with salt and pepper.
 Use a combo of fresh and cooked veggies for the best texture. 🙂 Make the crispy tofu!

 Assemble Ramen Bowls: